- Purchase the complete Expat Arrivals Calgary Guide (PDF)

 Both furnished and unfurnished accommodation options are available in Calgary – with the former generally being much more expensive than the latter.

-When searching for accommodation in Calgary, it's always a good idea to start with online listings, as these are updated most regularly.
-Expats should also check out the daily editions of the Calgary Herald and the Calgary Sun – the city's leading newspapers, both of which carry rental listings.
+When searching for accommodation in Calgary, it's always a good idea to start with online listings, as these are updated regularly.
+Expats should also check out their desired suburb's community pages and forums on social media for listings.

-If expats find no joy in looking for a place to stay on their own steam, they can enlist the services of a real-estate agent.
-These professionals can be very helpful, as they are familiar with the local property market and the logistics surrounding leasing and negotiations.
+If expats don’t want to go this process alone, they can enlist the services of a real-estate agent.
+These professionals can be helpful, as they are familiar with the local property market and the leasing and negotiation logistics.

-Since roughly two-thirds of Canadians own their own houses, and since many landlords don't want to bother with the hassle of finding their own tenants, estate agents often will have a mandate over the best rental properties in the city.
-That said, as helpful as agents can be for new arrivals, they will exact a fee for this service.
-This fee can range from anywhere between 10 and 100 percent of the monthly rent.
+Since many landlords in Canada choose not to bother with the hassle of finding tenants, estate agents often have a mandate over the best rental properties in the country.
+That said, as helpful as agents can be for new arrivals, they will expect a fee for this service, ranging between 10 and 100 percent of the monthly rent.

 Renting accommodation in Calgary

-Lease agreements are followed to the letter in Calgary and Canada in general.
-Expats should be sure to read contracts carefully, as once it's been signed, its conditions will be legally binding.
+Lease agreements in Calgary and greater Canada are strictly adhered to.
+Expats should be sure to read their contracts carefully, as once they’ve signed the agreements, their conditions will be legally binding.

 Standard lease agreements are generally for 12 months.
-It is possible to negotiate shorter leases directly with the landlord but most property owners are reluctant to do so.
-Leases can vary depending on the landlord, and usually require one month's notice before moving out.
+Expats may negotiate shorter agreements directly with the landlord but most property owners may be reluctant.
+Leases can vary depending on the landlord and usually require one month's notice prior to moving out.

 The security deposits on rentals in Calgary are usually two months' rent.
-When viewing a house or apartment, expats should make sure to note any issues or changes that will need to be made before moving in.
-If the inventory shows no damage upon the departure of the tenant, the full deposit should be returned.
+When viewing a house or an apartment, expats should take inventory of any issues or changes that may be necessary before moving in.
+The full deposit should be refunded if there is no damage to the property upon the tenant’s departure.

-The lease will state whether the tenant is liable to pay for utilities such as gas, water, electricity, cable and so forth, and will vary from landlord to landlord.
-When signing a lease, expats should be sure to read the paperwork carefully in order to understand what is included in the rental price.
+The lease will state whether the tenant is liable to pay for utilities such as gas, water, electricity, cable and so forth, which will vary between landlords.

-►For expats planning on staying in Calgary indefinitely, our article Renting vs Buying provides a realtor's perspective on the issue and is essential reading
+►For expats planning on staying in Calgary indefinitely, our article Renting vs Buying provides a realtor's perspective on the issue and is an essential read

-►Check out the top sightseeing spots in Calgary on our See and Do in Calgary page
+►Check out the top sightseeing spots in Calgary on our Lifestyle page

 "Every neighbourhood has a good selection of different housing and something for every budget.
 We live in a detached house with a back deck and small yard.
 A feature we particularly love about our house is the finished basement, which adds a lot more living room to the house."